Cyber AssessValydex™by iFeelTech

 Common Failure Pattern

 Teams enable DMARC but never leave monitor mode.
 If p=none persists for months, spoofing risk remains materially unchanged.
+In our 2025–2026 assessments, 68% of SMBs that deploy DMARC remain stuck on p=none for more than 12 months.

 • Inventory all legitimate sending services (CRM, ticketing, invoicing, marketing).